NicoloCavalli95horses/KMS-web-testing/content/01 Notes/timing attack.md

 ---
 ## Definition

-A timing attack is a category of side-channel attack in which an attacker ==analyzes a system's response times to infer sensitive information.==
+A timing attack is a category of side-channel attack in which an attacker *analyzes a system's response times to infer sensitive information.*

-This type of attack ==uses variations in the execution times of operations to obtain details about internal data, such as cryptographic keys, passwords, or memory structure==
+This type of attack uses ==variations in the execution times== of operations to obtain details about internal data, such as cryptographic keys, passwords, or memory structure

 ### Attack Mechanism

-The basic idea is that the time it takes a system to process an operation *can depend on the internal data*. ==An attacker can send specific inputs and precisely measure the response time to infer information==.
+The basic idea is that the time it takes a system to process an operation *can depend on the internal data*
+- An attacker can send specific inputs and precisely measure the response time to infer information

 **Early Terminating String Comparison**
 If an authentication function verifies a password character by character and stops when it finds an [[error]], ==the processing time will be longer if the first few characters are correct==.